awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

          Your app is now set up to interact with the AWS services you configured in your Mobile Hub project!

-         Choose the Run icon in Android Studio to build your app and run it on your device/emulator.You should see a log in your Android logcat saying "**Welcome to AWS!**".
+         Choose the Run icon in Android Studio to build your app and run it on your device/emulator.
+Look for :code:`Welcome to AWS!` in your Android Logcat output (choose :guilabel:`View > Tool Windows > Logcat`).

    iOS - Swift